IvoVellekoop/wavesim_py/README.md

 ## wrap_correction = None
 None
-    (Use the usual Laplacian and eliminate wrap-around effects with absorbing boundaries), OR 'L_omega'
+    (Eliminate wrap-around effects with absorbing boundaries), OR

+'L_omega'
-    (Do the fast convolution over a much larger domain such that there are no wrap-around effects in the Laplacian), OR 'wrap_corr'
+    (Do the fast convolution over a much larger domain such that there are no wrap-around effects in the Laplacian), OR

+'wrap_corr'
     (Add the wrapping correction term to the medium operator to correct for the wrap-around effects, allowing for smaller absorbing boundaries only to tackle reflections)

+wrap_correction defaults to 'wrap_corr' when n_domains > 1.

 ## omega = 10
 Compute the fft over omega times the domain size.
 The fft is used for implementing the Laplacian in the wrap_correction='L_omega' case, or the wrapping corrections in the wrap_correction='wrap_corr' case, or in the communication between subdomains when n_domains > 1.